banisterious/obsidian-oneirometrics/docs/USAGE.md

 ## State Persistence

 The plugin maintains your preferences across sessions, including expanded/collapsed states for dream entries.
 For detailed information about state persistence features and implementation, see the [State Persistence](STATE_PERSISTENCE.md) documentation.

+## Tips & Troubleshooting

+### Performance Tips
+- Keep your metrics tables organized and use filters to manage large datasets
+- The Dream Entries table is optimized for large dream journals and will remain fast even with hundreds of entries
+- Regular backups help maintain performance
+- Monitor log file sizes to prevent disk space issues

+### Common Issues
+- **View Mode**: Always use Reading View mode for the best experience
+- **Theme Compatibility**: If you experience any display issues, try switching to a different theme
+- **Button Responsiveness**: If a "Show more" button ever stops responding, use the debug button at the top of the note to reset the table's event listeners
+- **Scroll Position**: The table maintains your scroll position when expanding/collapsing entries, even with large datasets

+### Debug Tools
+- Use the debug button (visible in development mode) to:
+  - Reset event listeners if buttons become unresponsive
+  - Force a table refresh
+  - View diagnostic information
+  - Clear any stuck states

 ## Troubleshooting